-Updated by: Cyril Zachariah on April 17, 2021, 4:38 p.m.
+Updated by: Nidhi bahl on April 11, 2022, 3:57 p.m.

-IELTS 2021 Updates
+IELTS 2022 Updates

 Many universities and educational institutions are currently using scores secured in the IELTS Indicator test for application purposes.
-However, candidates must note that the IELTS Indicator is not a substitute for the in-person IELTS tests.
+However, candidates must note that the IELTS online test is not a substitute for the in-person IELTS tests.
 Candidates may be required to take the in-person IELTS test if needed by the university or institute as and when the test centres are available at a specific location.

 |British Council, IDP: IELTS Australia and Cambridge Assessment English|